 Ships continued to make runs from Seattle to Bethel transporting freight into the early 1950's.
 Two gas schooners with a capacity of 1,000 tons, Ozmo and the W.H.
 Tupper, made these runs to Bethel.
 The Santa Ana Steamship Company also supplied the region with goods.
 A steamboat hauling about 300 tons of freight then transported the goods from Bethel to McGrath.
-During the 1920's and 1930's goods transported upstream were mostly fuel, dredge materials, and foodstuff and the downstream goods consisted of ore from the Nixon Fork mines.
+During the 1920's and 1930's, goods transported upstream were mostly fuel, dredge materials, and foodstuff and the downstream goods consisted of ore from the Nixon Fork mines.
 During the 1940's and 1950's tonnage increased to accommodate military communication facilities that were being constructed in the region.
 In addition, the Territory of Alaska authorized the construction of a school at the village of Nikolai in 1948.
 The materials for the construction were barged to Medfra (located near the head of the Kuskokwim River) and then transferred to smaller boats for shipment upstream to the village located on the South Fork of the Kuskokwim River.

 The captain of the steamer Tana, Frank Murray, recalled the summer of 1933 as being the driest that it had been for twenty years on the Kuskokwim River.
-The Tana carries cargo on its decks and with the aid of a barge it carries 400 tons per trip.
+The Tana carried cargo on its decks and with the aid of a barge it carried 400 tons per trip.
 That summer they were able to make two full trips and to make an extra trip a long distance on the river.
 They were able to take more freight than ever before up to McGrath.
 Freight taken up the river included heavy shipments of gasoline and airline supplies for the trading posts and airplane lines serving the region.
-Even though there was low water the placer operators took out considerable gold and have brought in even more equipment for their operations for the next summer.
+Even though there was low-water, the placer operators took out considerable gold and had brought in even more equipment for their operations for the next summer.

-During the 1950's and into the 1960's more and more navigation companies began to compete with each other to transport goods on the Kuskokwim River.
+During the 1950's and into the 1960's, more and more navigation companies began to compete with each other to transport goods on the Kuskokwim River.
 The Alaska Rivers Navigation Company operated five tugboats and eight barges on the river.
 In 1957, about 45,000 tons of cargo landed at Bethel and about one-third of that cargo was transported to upriver destinations.
 In the early 1960's, at least ten boats (sized from fifty to 125 feet long) and twenty barges operated out of Bethel.
-The companies operating on the river at that time included the Alaska
+The companies operating on the river at that time included the Alaska Puget United Transportation Company at McGrath, the Snow Transportation Company at Crooked Creek, and the McGrath-Kuskokwim Freight Service.
+The Kuskokwim River continues to be used as a route for commerce to the present.